Products

 Interview with Polarization camera Developers & Product Planner

 Sony’s polarization cameras XCG-CP510 and SDK enable image processing of subjects, which was difficult to realize with conventional machine vision cameras.
 Here, I asked the developers about the many attractions hidden in this “polarization camera".The interview will provide answers to user questions on the following points.
-What is polarization?
-What is the mechanism of polarization cameras?
-What are the merits?
-What can they be used for?

 Question: “Polarization” is a phenomenon that is used even in familiar scenes.To begin with, can you explain what kind of light “polarization” refers to?